-Proponent Commitment Relevant Section in Coal Mine EIS Only the minimum land required for the safe operation of the Project is proposed to be cleared Land to be cleared will be surveyed and marked out prior to clearing and signed off by an appropriate person as defined in the ESCP, to ensure no significant areas are inadvertently disturbed; The disturbed area of the Project will be rehabilitated progressively where possible; and Mine rehabilitation will aim to return the land to the pre-mining land suitabilities; Volume 2, Section 6.2.5.4 If required, the Proponent will submit development applications to the relevant local authority (that is the Barcaldine Regional Council) for any off lease activities requiring their approval.
+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference Only the minimum land required for the safe operation of the Project is proposed to be cleared Land to be cleared will be surveyed and marked out prior to clearing and signed off by an appropriate person as defined in the ESCP, to ensure no significant areas are inadvertently disturbed; The disturbed area of the Project will be rehabilitated progressively where possible; and Mine rehabilitation will aim to return the land to the premining land suitabilities; Volume 2, Section 6.2.5.4 If required, the Proponent will submit development applications to the relevant local authority (that is the Barcaldine Regional Council) for any off lease activities requiring their approval.
 The development applications will be supported by this EIS and other information required to be provided with each application.
 Volume 2, Section 6.3 Methodologies for the rehabilitation / re-vegetation will use the most appropriate species for the landscape elements.
 Such methodologies will include habitat matching of species to ensure rehabilitation success.
 Clearing of vegetation in the area of Lagoon Creek will be minimised where possible to maintain habitat connectivity and provide a movement corridor for small, terrestrial fauna species.
 Pest and weed control strategy to address threat of pests and diseases will be developed.
 Volume 2, Section 6.3.2.1 Table 6-8 A proposed water management strategy will address sustainable use of water resources while maintaining environmental values.
-Volume 2, Section 6.3.2.1 Table 6-8 Pest and weed control strategy to address threat of pests and diseases will be developed.
+Volume 2, Section 6.3.2.1 Table 6-8

+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference Pest and weed control strategy to address threat of pests and diseases will be developed.
 Volume 2, Section 6.3.2.1 Table 6-8 An EM Plan will be implemented to minimise any adverse impacts on air and water quality, to prevent land degradation, loss of habitat and biodiversity and to protect riparian areas.
 Volume 2, Section 6.3.3 Table 6-9 The accommodation village will be removed at the end of the Project to promote successful rehabilitation of MLA 70426.
 Volume 2, Section 6.3.3 Table 6-9 All Project infrastructure within MLA 70426 will be developed to meet current standards.
 Volume 2, Section 6.3.3 Table 6-9 As part of the Project, it is proposed that the existing Hobartville Road within MLA 70426 will be closed to public traffic and relevant bypasses will be constructed to facilitate traffic flow.
 Volume 2, Section 6.3.5